ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: Motivation

 To measure the agent's performance, we used the success rate ($SR$) as the evaluation metric. $SR$ is defined as the number of successful executions out of the total number of runs.
 For each task, we ran five executions and computed the fraction of successful runs.
-We also generated variation tasks (with variations on task parameter, category, and websites; more details are presented in Section~\ref{sec:auto_workflow_synthesis}) and executed each variation five times to test workflow reuse on closely related tasks.
-In total, we executed each task and its variations 20 times and report the mean $\pm$ std $SR$ (in $\%$) across all these executions.
+We also generated variation tasks (with variations on task attribute, category, and website; more details are presented in Section~\ref{sec:auto_workflow_synthesis}) and executed each variation five times to test workflow reuse on closely related tasks.
+In total, we executed each task and its variations 20 times, and report the mean $\pm$ std $SR$ (in $\%$) across all these executions.
 To determine whether the executions were successful, we manually inspected the screen recordings to judge if the agent had satisfied all user requirements and found the intended results.

 \paragraph{Evaluation Results} Figure~\ref{fig:user_eval_grid} summarizes the experiment results.
 Across tasks, the $SR$s are: Task-Only ($27.9\% \pm 6.3\%$), Task + Success-Traces ($61.4\% \pm 16.1\%$), and Task + Magentic-UI Plan ($68.1\% \pm 15.1\%$).
-These results show that (1) although each task succeeded at least once, the agent's performance is inconsistent across runs and the average $SR$ remains low; and (2) while successful execution traces can greatly improve the $SR$ for repeating the same or similar tasks, a gap remains before users can fully hand off web interaction tasks to agents.
+In addition, we report the mean $SR$s with 95\% confidence intervals of each task and across all tasks in Appendix~\ref{sec:prelim_eval_sr_mean_ci}.
+These results show that (1) although each task succeeded at least once, the agent's performance is inconsistent across runs and the average $SR$ remains low; and (2) while successful execution traces and plans can greatly improve the $SR$ for repeating the same or similar tasks, a gap remains before users can fully hand off web interaction tasks to agents.

-\subsection{Formative Study: Challenges for users to apply web agents for web automation}
+\subsection{Formative Study: Challenges for users to apply web agents in web automation tasks}

-Given that web agents do not guarantee high success rates on web tasks, we conducted a formative study to examine: \begin{itemize}[leftmargin=*] \item Can users identify agent issues, how do they find issues, and what makes diagnosis challenging? \item How do users provide guidance to the agent when it fails, which aspects of this process do they find hard, and can the guidance effectively help the agent execute repetitive tasks? \end{itemize}
+Given that web agents do not guarantee high success rates on web tasks, we conducted a formative study to examine:

+\begin{itemize}[leftmargin=*] \item Can users identify the issues of web agents, how do they find issues, and what makes diagnosis challenging? \item How do users provide guidance to the agent when it fails, which aspects of this process do they find hard, and can the guidance effectively help the agent execute repetitive tasks? \end{itemize}

 \paragraph{Study Design} We recruited six participants from a large company (1 female, 5 male; mean age = 26.33, SD = 1.11; IDs S1-P1 to S1-P6).
 From a pre-study questionnaire, all participants used LLMs daily, and their self-reported prompting experience showed that three of them were experts at writing advanced prompts to address complex tasks, two were good at intermediate prompting techniques, and one was familiar with basic prompting for simple daily tasks (Table~\ref{tab:formative_participants_demographics}).